keeganl/prospector/README.md

 This is an implementation of the <strong>Improving Box Office Result Predictions for Movies Using Consumer-Centric Models</strong>

-The dependecies for this project can be found in the `requirements.txt`
+The dependencies for this project can be found in the `requirements.txt`

+The data from kaggle should be placed into a data folder that is within the main folder of this project.
+This structure is required for files to run properly due to pathing within code.

+To process this data, Braeden has made a series of cleanser script found in utils.
+The first script that should be run is dataCleanser.py, followed by ratingsCleanser which requires the edited result from the first script.

 The library requires the data to be in a VW format.
 More information can be found [here](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Input-format).